 - Can’t pay with Paypal.

-- Can’t deliver directly with DHL (you must use Tenso).
+- Can’t deliver directly with DHL, you must use Tenso (or some other proxy delivery service).
 Furthermore, you must fill out the form (its pre-filled in the international website for Tenso).

 Japanese Website Guide

-If you happen to be interested on using the Japanese website, /u/TheThrawn has made a guide on using it.
-Remember you must have a Tenso account, explained a bit below.
+If you happen to be interested on using the Japanese website, /u/ein_myria has made a guide on using it.
+Remember you must have a Tenso account to ship overseas.
 Here is a machine translator to write your name.

 International Website Guide

-Step 1: Go to A!Smart and choose your language.
+Step 1: Go to A!Smart and choose your language (any other than Japanese).

 Step 2: Adding items to your cart

 Step 2.3: Once it loads, it may give an “ATTENTION” pop-up, dismiss it.
-Check that you have the correct amount of item in the cart, and then click on “Proceed to Check Out”.
+Check that you have the correct amount of items in the cart, and then click on “Proceed to Check Out”.